coleifer/peewee/docs/peewee/playhouse.rst

 overview of sqlite's FTS is beyond the scope of this section, so please `read their documentation <http://www.sqlite.org/fts3.html>`_ for the details.

-To use FTS with your peewee models, you must subclass the ``extras.sqlite_ext.FTSModel``.
+To use FTS with your peewee models, you must subclass the ``playhouse.sqlite_ext.FTSModel``.
 You can store data directly in this model or you can create a separate model that references an existing model.
 Since virtual tables do not support column indexes, this decision will depend on how you intend to query the data stored in the full-text index.